thedirtyd/yet-another-media-player/README.md

 ### Custom Actions
 You can also set mdi icons in the custom actions.
 This helps differentiate between music related actions and tv related actions.

+- YAML code editor for service_data:
+  - Parses in real time and displays errors.
+  - Save button to commit to preview config.
+Revert button to go back.
+Saving is disabled if there are errors.
+  - Test button to run service (works before saving changes)

 ```yaml
 actions:
   - icon: mdi:magnify